-Their commissions are low – $7 for stock and ETF trades, and a $17 cap for mutual fund trades.
+Their commissions are low – $0 for stock and ETF trades, no commission for mutual fund trades and $49.99 for no-load mutual funds.
 There is no account minimum deposit for a Roth IRA, nor is there a minimum balance requirement.
-Scottrade also charges no fees for account set-up or maintenance.
+TD Ameritrade also charges no fees for account set-up or maintenance.

-TradeKing is another online discount brokerage, and stands out as having one of lowest stock trade commissions available.
+Ally Invest is another online discount brokerage and stands out as having one of lowest stock trade commissions available.
 This is an excellent platform if you are an active trader.

-For example, TradeKing offers commissions on stocks and ETFs of just $4.95 per trade, and $9.95 per trade on mutual funds.
-There are no fees for account set-up, but there is a $50 annual fee for accounts with a balance of less than $2,500 and no activity within 12 months (TradeKing is set up specifically to be a trading account, and charges for inactivity).
-There is no minimum balance requirement to open an account.
+For example, Ally Invest offers commissions on stocks and ETFs of just $4.95 per trade, and $9.95 per trade on mutual funds.
+There are no fees for account set-up, and there is no minimum balance requirement to open an account.

 Betterment isn’t a brokerage account like the firms listed above, but a robo advisor platform that manages your investments for you for a small fee.
 Betterment is the perfect choice if you are a hands-off investor who prefers to have professional investment management.

 Betterment creates a portfolio for you based on your age, investment time horizon and your risk tolerance.
 The portfolio is created from a small number of ETFs that represent the entire global stock and bond markets.
 Once the portfolio is created, they automatically rebalance it for you as needed.